Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

 \subsection{Preliminaries}

 \textbf{Problem Settings.} Before presenting our method, we first introduce the problem settings of active learning for point cloud semantic segmentation formally.
-Specifically, we divide all point clouds into superpoints as the samples of the unlabeled set.
-Given an annotation budget $K$ at each iteration of active learning, 1) we first select a small subset superpoints from the unlabeled set and annotate them until the budget $K$ is exhausted.
-2) We use the labeled superpoints to train segmentor.
-3) Repeating 1) and 2) until the segmentor achieves the performance of $90\%$ fully supervised learning.
-In a word, we target selecting the most informative and representative superpoints and costing the lowest annotation effort to achieve the best performance.
+Specifically, we divide point clouds into superpoints as the fundamental sample unit of the labeled/unlabeled set.
+Given an annotation budget at each active learning cycle, \textbf{1)} we first select a small number of the most informative and representative superpoints from the unlabeled set and annotate them until the annotation budget is exhausted; \textbf{2)} We use the labeled superpoints to train a segmentor; \textbf{3)} Repeat 1) and 2) until the segmentor achieves the performance of $90\%$ fully supervised learning.
+In summary, we target costing the lowest annotation effort to achieve a certain segmentation performance by sampling and labeling the most informative and representative superpoints.

-\textbf{Superpoint.} Superpoint---the 3D equivalent of superpixel---has the following three properties~\cite{landrieu2019point}: \textbf{1)} Each superpoint is a subset of one point cloud, which contains only one semantic information and must not overlap over other superpoints; \textbf{2)} the shape and contours of superpoints must be clear and coincide with the borders between objects; \textbf{3)} Each point of the point cloud will be grouped into one superpoint.
-We employ the global energy model~\cite{guinard2017weakly} to produce high-quality superpoints.
+\textbf{Superpoint Generation.} Superpoint---the 3D equivalent of superpixel---has the following three properties~\cite{landrieu2019point}: \textbf{1)} each superpoint is a sub-region of one point cloud, which contains similar geometric information and must not overlap over other superpoints; \textbf{2)} the shape and contour of superpoints must be clear and coincide with the borders between objects; \textbf{3)} each point of one point cloud would only be grouped into one superpoint.
+In our work, we employ the global energy model~\cite{guinard2017weakly} to produce the high-quality superpoints.
+However, these superpoints may inevitably include noisy regions, which contain the points of multiple classes.

-\textbf{Baseline.} Cai~\etal~\cite{cai2021revisiting} argue that a simple acquisition function based on uncertainty is incapable of querying samples from rare object categories, especially in the datasets with imbalanced class distributions.
-Based on such observation, they propose the class-balanced acquisition function (ClassBal)~\cite{cai2021revisiting} that assigns different weights to the samples according to the class distribution.

-Taking the sampling of batch $t$ for example, Cai~\etal~\cite{cai2021revisiting} query the most informative superpixel $s^\ast$ in the unlabeled set $\mathcal{U}_{t}$ using the ClassBal acquisition function as follows:
+\textbf{Baseline Method.} Cai~\etal~\cite{cai2021revisiting} argue that a simple acquisition function based on uncertainty is incapable of querying samples from rare object categories, especially in the datasets with imbalanced class distributions.
+Based on such analysis, they propose the class-balanced acquisition function (ClassBal)~\cite{cai2021revisiting} that assigns different weights to the samples according to the class distribution.
+Specifically, they query the most informative superpixel $s^\ast$ in the unlabeled set $\mathcal{U}$ as follows: